RSE-Sheffield/GPUComputing.github.io/education/cuda-glasgow/dl/lab01.md

 ## Training ##

-To train the model create a new script `mnist_simple_train.sh` with the contents
+To train the model, type in:

 ```
-#!/bin/bash
-#$ -l gpu=1 -P rse-training -q rse-training.q -l rmem=10G

-module load apps/caffe/rc5/gcc-4.9.4-cuda-8.0-cudnn-5.1

 caffe train -solver=mnist_simple_solver.prototxt
 ```

-Submit the job using `qsub`.
-In the output file you should get similar results to the pre-built model with final accuracy of around 92%.
+You should get similar results to the pre-built model with final accuracy of around 92%.

 ## Activation Layers ##